TGAC/COPO-documentation/sample.rst

 .. hint::

-   Select **COPO Standard** sample type for samples that will form part of submissions to the European Nucleotide Archive (ENA).
+   Select **COPO Standard** sample type for samples that will be submitted to the European Nucleotide Archive (ENA).
+Choose **Biosample Standard** for repository agnostic description.